Free shipping on orders over £100

 No two blankets are the same.
 Each one is a unique expression of creativity, woven with a deep sense of purpose and tradition.

-Many handira feature bands of kilim weaving, often concealed by fringing on the front but visible on the reverse of the blanket.
+Many handira include bands of kilim weaving, often concealed by front fringing but visible on the reverse of the blanket.
 These woven bands are more than decorative – many include talismanic good luck symbols to bring the bride prosperity, fertility, and happiness.
-The metal sequins, sewn on in clusters, or geometric designs, are believed to protect the bride from the evil eye.

 A Moroccan wedding blanket tied as a cape, which is how Berber brides wear them on their wedding day.